Human rights organizations are growing increasingly concerned over the situation in Yemen.

 1) There are legislators in Tennessee who want to ban parts of the Sharia; following it would be a felony.
 But the bill is worded so weirdly.
 Sharia is referred to as (quoted directly from the House and Senate bills):

-the set of rules, precepts, instructions, or edicts which are said to emanate directly or indirectly from the god of Allah or the prophet Mohammed and which include directly or indirectly the encouragement of any person to support the abrogation, destruction, or violation of the United States or Tennessee Constitutions, or the destruction of the national existence of the United States or the sovereignty of this state, and which includes among other methods to achieve these ends, the likely use of imminent violence.
+the set of rules, precepts, instructions, or edicts which are said to emanate directly or indirectly from the god of Allah or the prophet Mohammed and which include directly or indirectly the encouragement of any person to support the abrogation, destruction, or violation of the United States or Tennessee Constitutions, or the destruction of the national existence of the United States or the sovereignty of this state, and which includes among other methods to achieve these ends, the likely use of imminent violence.So if this bill passes, Sharia would officially become terrorism in Tennessee.
+In fact:

-“Sharia organization” means any two (2) or more persons conspiring to support, or acting in concert in support of, sharia or in furtherance of the imposition of sharia within any state or territory of the United States
+“Sharia organization” means any two (2) or more persons conspiring to support, or acting in concert in support of, sharia or in furtherance of the imposition of sharia within any state or territory of the United Statesand

-The attorney general and reporter is authorized to designate an organization as a sharia organization in accordance with this subsection (a) if the attorney general and reporter finds that:
+The attorney general and reporter is authorized to designate an organization as a sharia organization in accordance with this subsection (a) if the attorney general and reporter finds that:Apparently Muslims follow this Sharia thing, which wants to destroy America, and all people who follow Sharia are terrorists.
+Of course, they already think all Muslims are terrorists.

 (A) The organization knowingly adheres to sharia;